AMEUR1/food-delivery-app/README.md

 ### Description :

-Food Delivery is an App helps restaurant to show are their food menu for customers, and the customers can order online
+Food Delivery is an App helps restaurant to show their food menu for customers, and the customers can order online

 ### Technologies used :